patrickl92/AudioChecklist/docs/CreateSOP.md

 Check out the [LDoc](https://patrickl92.github.io/AudioChecklist/ldoc/) page for the provided classes.

+## First step

+Create a `.lua` file (e.g. `MySOP.lua`) in the `<X-Plane 11>/Resources/plugins/FlyWithLua/Scripts` folder.
+This file is loaded automatically when an aircraft is loaded in X-Plane.
+Add the code which is required for your SOP in this file.

 ## Standard operating procedure

 The user needs to select a SOP in order to use this extensions.
 It is possible to have multiple SOPs installed, each one with its own set of checklists and voices.